Frequently asked questions

 - Can I park my car at Eden?

 We've got ample free parking for cars at Eden.
 Get more details on arriving by car.

 - Are dogs allowed at Eden?

-If you want to visit Eden and also bring your dog then we provide some shaded parking shelters in four of our car parks.
-The shelters in Orange car park also have a water tap, and our stewards supply water to the other three car parks (Melon, Cherry and Lemon).
+We provide some shaded parking shelters in four of our car parks: Orange, Melon, Cherry and Lemon.
+The shelters in Orange car park also have a water tap.
 When you arrive please tell our friendly car park staff that you have a dog and they will direct you to Orange car park if there are spaces available or to the closest dog shelter if Orange car park is full.